Rajdamnern Stadium History

 Work began in March with an estimated cost of 258,900 Baht.
-Due to the advent of World War 11, construction was halted shortly afterwards until August 1945.
+Due to the advent of World War II, construction was halted shortly afterwards until August 1945.

 The first fight took place on the night of December 23rd 1945.

-Strange to believe now but the stadium was open-air then with seats tiered similar to today around the ring.
+Although strange to believe now, the stadium was open-air then with seats tiered similar to today around the ring.
 Tickets were priced at between 70 and 300 Baht.

 It wasn’t until 1951 that a roof was added on.
 The fights continued during this construction phase with the boxers picking their way carefully to the ring !